-- Object examination report - Object treatment proposal: The park approves all treatment before any work is begun. - Object treatment report (OTR): You should also request a copy of an object preparation report, if one was prepared.
-It records information on what work was done to prepare the object for exhibit. - Maintenance manual: Refer to Section O.2 for information on what is in the exhibit maintenance manual - 2.
-What do I need to know about acquiring rights to images?

-Exhibits often include photographs, drawings, and other artwork.
-Whether the images or artwork are part of your collection or from an outside source, make sure that you have the right to use the work in an exhibit.
+- Object examination report - Object treatment proposal: The park approves all treatment before any work is begun. - Object treatment report (OTR): You should also request a copy • of an object preparation report, if one was prepared.
+It records information on what work was done to prepare the object for exhibit. - Maintenance manual: Refer to Section 0.2 for information on • what is in the exhibit maintenance manual - Exhibits often include photographs, drawings, and other artwork. about acquiring rights to Whether the images or artwork are part of your collection or from an images? outside source, make sure that you have the right to use the work in an exhibit.
 There are several laws, in particular, the copyright law, that affect the use of collections.